Trust

 No AI training on your data

 We do not — and will never — use your documents to train machine learning models.
-When you opt in to our AI-powered metadata extraction features, the content you choose to process is sent to OpenAI under a zero-retention agreement and is deleted within 30 days.
+When you opt in to our AI-powered metadata extraction features, the content you choose to process is sent to OpenAI through its business API workflow.
+We minimise what is sent, treat AI extraction as optional, and rely on vendor terms that do not permit your content to be used to train public models.
 You can turn AI features off at any time.

 Responsible disclosure